๐Ÿณ๏ธโ€๐ŸŒˆ Happy Pride Month ๐Ÿณ๏ธโ€๐ŸŒˆ

 Where This Story Actually Starts

 It starts with a gay boy growing up Baptist in Texas, learning early that parts of him did not fit the world he was handed.
-It starts with running through the dark with his mother.
+It starts with running through the dark with his mother โ€” the sound of gunshots behind them โ€” and learning that survival meant adapting fast.
 With watching the people he loved struggle.
-With building a version of himself that was acceptable to everyone around him โ and calling that survival.
+With building a version of himself that was acceptable to everyone around him and calling that good enough.

 What I did not understand then is what I understand now: I was not broken.
 I was adapting.
 And that adaptation shaped everything about how I lead, how I work, and how I show up in the world.

-"For decades, many of us have been handed blueprints for what success looks like, what leadership looks like, what a good life means โ built by systems that were not designed with all of us in mind."
+"For decades, many of us have been handed blueprints for what success looks like, what leadership looks like, what a good life means โ€” built by systems that were not designed with all of us in mind."

-โ Jessie HeathThe Most Important Reframe
+The Most Important Reframe

-Most people experience broken systems as fixed reality โ that is just how it is, that is how it has always been done.
+Most people experience broken systems as fixed reality โ€” that is just how it is, that is how it has always been done.
 That feeling of permanence is what keeps people from even trying to change things.

 Human Work starts with a different belief: these systems were built by people.
 Which means they can be changed by people.
-A system that feels like gravity becomes furniture the moment you realize a human designed it โ with specific beliefs, specific biases, and specific blind spots.
+A system that feels like gravity becomes furniture the moment you realize a human designed it โ€” with specific beliefs, specific biases, and specific blind spots.
 Furniture you can rearrange.
 Furniture you can replace.

 The Career Behind the Curtain

-I was the first in my immediate family to graduate college, the first to reach a level of stability I once could not have imagined.
-I have built a career, a family โ a husband, two kids, a dog, a cat, and the full beautiful chaos that comes with all of it.
+I have also built a family โ€” a husband, two kids, a dog, a cat, and the full beautiful chaos that comes with all of it.

 And I have done much of it carrying things I kept off the shelf: PTSD, chronic depression, social anxiety, imposter syndrome.
 I have managed them, grown through them, and they have made me who I am.
 Human Work is where I stop keeping those things on the shelf.